smaugggg/ChantalsBookStore/ChantalsBookStore/README.txt

 2012 - Remade the unitofwork interface and class just in case, and the AddScoped is still causing me a problem for some reason.
 		commentined out that line for now cause despite googling, I'm not sure what the issue is.

+	20221111
+1542 - I was looking at my startup file and noticed that there was an 'internal interface IUnitOfWork' at the bottom and I got rid of that
+		And now AddScoped works.
+		I can't believe it was that silly.
+1603 - Got everything running with the Upsert/Index Category stuff
+		The colours look a bit off, but I might just have to play with that later.
+I'm just glad it's working.
+1416 - Completed through slide 21, category.js updated with delete function.
+		Committing to GitHub